 Now our table appears as follows:

-The fourth column—probation—has been added to our table with the boolean data type.
+The fourth column is called probation.
+It has been added to our table with the boolean data type.

 Here’s an example of this in action:

 ALTER TABLE employees ADD probation BOOLEAN NOT NULL DEFAULT false;

 Now our probation column has a NOT NULL value, and every employee’s probation status has been set to false in the database.
 Here’s a query that we can use to find employee names and their probation statuses: